Young James Madison exercised his right to bust rhymes.

 Trickling on every side with blood

-So Urania, muse of astronomy, beat this dude’s face to a bloody pulp with a chamber pot that I have to assume was at least filled with urine.
+So Urania, the muse of astronomy, beat this dude’s face to a bloody pulp with a chamber pot that I have to assume was at least filled with urine.

 |The muses Euterpe and Urania admiring Apollo while awaiting their next victim.|

-That’s when Clio, muse of history (and inspiration for his society’s name) swoops in to rescue poor bloody Spring.
+That’s when Clio, the muse of history (and inspiration for his society’s name) swoops in to rescue poor bloody Spring.

 When Clio, ever grateful muse